ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/selectionfield.md

 ##### String representation

-String representation of this Field Type is its list of selections as a string, concatenated with a comma.
+String representation of this field type is its list of selections as a string, concatenated with a comma.

 Example: `"1,2,24,42"`

 ### Hash format

-Hash format of this Field Type is the same as Value object's `selection` property.
+Hash format of this field type is the same as Value object's `selection` property.

 ``` php
 // Example of value in hash format